NeLy-EPFL/LiftPose3D/README.md

 The relevant code is under the folder ```/examples/fly_ventral_highres``` and ```/examples/fly_ventral_lowres```.

 1. ```1_DLC_to_LiftPose3D.ipynb``` - convert DeepLabCut predictions into LiftPose3D format and aligns the flies as in examples **II**.
 Importantly, it performs a rescaling to match the scales between the prism-mirror and the ventral camera datasets.
 This step is crucial and may need to be adjusted manually to get a good alignment of the datasets.
 2. ```2_LiftPose3D_preprocess.py``` - this preprocessing is slightly different from before because it uses the statistics of the prism-mirror setup to normalize the data.
+Make sure you specify the option *template_dir* in the configuration file.
 3. Train a network using the prism-mirror dataset.
 When training for the low resolution dataset, use the option ```--noise 4```, to add a Gaussian noise with standard deviation 4 during training.
 Adding this option is essential to coarse-grain our network to work with data that has lower resolution than the training dataset.
 As a rule of thumb, std should be equal to the ratio between the high and low resolution datasets.
 For example, our training data is at 112 px/mm and out test data is at 28 px/mm to std should be at least 4.
 \
 *Example*: in ```/examples/fly_prism``` run ```python 6_LiftFly3D_main.py --data_dir /data/LiftPose3D/fly_prism/ --out /data/LiftPose3D/fly_ventral_lowres/ --noise 4 --epochs 500```